TheShrug/speedrunwr/readme.md

 ## Contact

-If you find any bugs, would like to work with me or would just like to chat about the website you can email me at [webmaster@speedrunwr.com](mailto:webmaster@speedrunwr.com).
+If you find any bugs or would just like to chat about the website you can email me at [webmaster@speedrunwr.com](mailto:webmaster@speedrunwr.com).

 ## License